harry-graham/harry-graham.github.io/_posts/2023-07-12-setting-up-test-factories.md

 Even with this simplified example, this is quite complex and confusing, and takes some navigating and re-reading at first to understand what is happening.

-## Chapter 2: Implementing the Factory Pattern 🤖
+## Chapter 2: Setting up Test Factories 🤖

 ### Why?

-Using the factory pattern allows for creating new test objects within tests in an incredibly simple and readable fashion.
+Using factories allows for creating new test objects within tests in an incredibly simple and readable fashion.

 ### How?

-In Ruby, the factory pattern is frequently seen and used, often using the `factory-bot` Ruby gem.
+In Ruby, test factories are frequently seen and used, often using the `factory-bot` Ruby gem.

-TypeScript doesn't have this code package, but it is still possible to create factories manually for each required test object, to gain the benefits of the factory pattern, as I have done here.
+TypeScript doesn't have this code package, but it is still possible to create factories manually for each test object, as I have done here.

 One extra thing to note: `faker` can be used to auto-generate test data values, as I have done below.
 It is available for many languages, including both Ruby and TypeScript.